 We take on cases no one else will touch.

 After a conviction, it can feel like there are no more chances.
 But that isn’t always true.
 You may have grounds to file an appeal or pursue another form of post-conviction relief.
 Don’t let the chance pass you by.
-Talk with our experienced criminal defense lawyers at Harrison & Hart, LLC.
+Talk with our experienced criminal defense lawyers at Harrison, Hart & Davis, LLC.

 When you come to us for help, we dive into your case record.
 We look at what happened at trial and on appeal.
 Did a judge make a mistake?
 Did your previous defense attorney miss something?
 We look for any grounds possible to pursue relief from your imprisonment.

 We offer you the truth.
 At this point in your case, your options may be limited.
 But you can trust us to explain all your choices, the pros and cons of each, and your likelihood of success.